IvanEmdee/Pizza-Knight/README.md

-# Elevator Wipeout - Sidecars and PBRs - Fall 2024
+# Pizza Knight - Fall 2025

-Elevator Wipeout is a save-the-world game where the player does all they can to prevent bad guys from destroying a space elevator.
-If the bad guys win, the earth is destroyed in a spectacular, slow-motion extravaganza.
+Pizza Knight is a 2d action platformer game where the player goes around using their pizza making skills to defeat enemies to defend the kingdom.
+If the player fails, the kingdom falls there will be no more pizza left in the world.

-This repo contains our work on the four-person game development projects for GameDev.
+This repo contains our work on the two-person game development projects for GameDev.

 ## Authors

-- John Leonard (jdleonard@vcu.edu)
-- Jason Bennett (jebennett@vcu.edu)
-- Skippy McBoatface (skippy@mcboatface.com)
-- MF Broom (mfbroom@rva.com)
+- Ivan Emdee (emdeein@vcu.edu)
+- Fen Bryant (bryantca4@vcu.edu)

 ## Game Description